kmccol1/myTimer/README.md

 ## Features

 - Start a new timer with a selectable duration.
-- Track active timers with a dynamic countdown or count-up display.
-- Stop active timers and save their duration.
 - Streamlined UI with clean HTML structure and CSS styling.

 ## Installation